alecroy/bforest/README.md

 # bforest
 A binary random access list class based on C. Okasaki's book, *Purely Functional Data Structures*.
+It is a hybrid data structure that uses a linked list of binary trees that mimic the digits in a binary number.
+This implementation uses a sparse list of complete binary trees.

 ## Install